BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

 Changelog
 =========

-**v1.3.0** - *unreleased, might be 1.2.3 instead*
+**v1.3.0** - *(unreleased)*
+ * Updated with DLC6 (Director's Cut) enemies.
+ * Buffed up non-unique loot drops for Hemovorous the Invincible and The Seer
+ * Some tweaks/improvements to a few "special" chests throughout the game:
    * Incorporated Droughts Stocked Porta-Potties mod, to make all porta-potties in The Droughts have standard loot definitions.
    * Ava's chest in Invasion of Privacy will always have a legendary item in the second slot.
    * Prisa's pop's stash at the end of Get Quick, Slick will have one guaranteed legendary.
    * Set the two chests in Knotty Peak (when you first meet Wainwright) to be at least blue-quality Jakobs gear.
    * All Eridian ammo chests in Vault of the Serpent (in Tazendeer) will contain only Eridium.

 **v1.2.2** - Mar 11, 2021
  * Updated to include loot changes with today's hotfixes, namely moving